oisintheginger/GE1_Ass.Repo_2019/README.md

 ### 	4. The Perlin Noise Terrain

-Thte perlin noise terrain follows the tutorial outlined by Brackeys.
+The perlin noise terrain follows the tutorial outlined by Brackeys.
 It utilizes the terrain system in unity.
 By feeding values from a 2D float array into a Terrain Data method
 , perlin noise is applied to the x,z coordinates to create a perlin noise altitude.
 The Terrain data is then fed into the Terrain Object.
 The terrain is offset, which increases by
- Time.Deltatime
+ Time.Deltatime in order to create a 'moving' terrain.

+### 	5. Hologram Shader

+The hologram shader was beyond my knowledge of coding.
+I am unfamiliar with ShaderLab syntax, so I was completely reliant on the source tutorial to implement it.
+I wanted to avoid using
+ShaderGraph as I wanted to focus on code for this assignment.